hasanahmed1810/ProductsAPI/README.md

-used deno, oak and postgresql
+Used deno, oak and postgresql